rubygems/rfcs/text/0011-gem-checksum-verification.md

 Internal storage of checksums indexes the checksums by a gem's NameTuple (name, version, platform) and the checksum's algorithm.
 The source of each checksum is stored with the checksum so that errors can describe how to fix conflicting checksums.

-When two remote sources have a checksum for the same gem, the are compared.
+When two remote sources have a checksum for the same gem, they are compared.
 If they are the same, bundler proceeds as normal

 ### Example CHECKSUM section